Introduction

 by Andrew Geiss and Melissa Swift

-After 100,000 training updates the GAN can produce extremely convincing MODIS imagery.
+After 100,000 training updates the GAN can produce extremely convincing MODIS imagery (photos of earth and earth’s features, such as clouds, taken from the terra and aqua satellites).
 It generates a variety of cloud morphologies and even includes features like sunlight and shadow.

 Lesson 6️⃣: Pytorch Library Package